-Licenses and hire agreements are entered into for short term events such as car rallies, Rural Fire Service training/competition events, celebrations including weddings, and the Hawkesbury Canoe Classic.
+Licenses and hire agreements are entered into for short term events conducted in the parksuch as car rallies, Rural Fire Service training/competition events, celebrations including weddings, and the Hawkesbury Canoe Classic.

-The Windsor Paddlesports Club has Council approval to keep their storage containers/equipment on site.
+Until the construction of the Clubhouse is completed, the Windsor Paddlesports Club has Council approval to keep their storage containers/equipment on site.
+Ongoing storage of equipment in containers on site will not be permitted.